stanl37/dalidatachallenge22S/README.md

 This visualization counters my claim that people are becoming more impatient, as companies such as Amazon increase shipping speeds from 3-5 days, to 2-day, to same-day.
 This data shows that, from ~2014-2018 (the time range of our data), people generally have not changed their preferences.
 We back this claim up with rigorous statistical analysis.
 Using a linear regression in STATA, we find that:

 A one week increase in the date (proceeding one week into the future) statistically significantly (`n=209, t=-2.27, p=0.024`) decreases percentage of orders using the standard class shipping method by ` .0000537`, or `0.00537%`.
-The regression is below, and our code is provided in do-files.
+The regression is below, and my code is provided in do-files.
 ![STATA regression of standard class shipping method on week.](https://i.imgur.com/dsCKaSe.png)

-While our findings were statistically significant at conventional alpha levels `0.1` and `0.05`, the economic significance is dubious.
+While my findings were statistically significant at conventional alpha levels `0.1` and `0.05`, the economic significance is dubious.
 With a weekly decrease in standard shipping method selection of `0.00537%`, the predicted decrease over the course of a year is just `0.27924%`.
-This is not a large enough number to cause worry, especially given the small nature of our dataset, with only 209 weeks to observe.
-Further, our regression was performed using collapsed-by-week data instead of analyzing the dataset in full form, which could be a flaw in this model.
+This is not a large enough number to cause worry, especially given the small nature of the dataset, with only 209 weeks of observation.
+Further, my regression was performed using collapsed-by-week data instead of analyzing the dataset in full form, which could be a flaw in this model.
 Ultimately, I do not feel comfortable claiming that people are becoming more impatient.